ccleberg/cleberg.net/README.md

 ## Setup Instructions

-To obtain a working copy of this repository, execute the following commands within a shell environment or Emacs&rsquo; shell interface:
+To obtain a working copy of this repository, execute the following commands within a shell environment or Emacs shell interface:

 ```shell
 git clone https://git.cleberg.net/cleberg.net.git